lucasteles/Backdash/samples/SpaceWar.Lobby/README.md

 This shows a basic example of NAT traversal using [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching)

-# How it works?
+# How does it work?

-This enable a P2P connection over the internet, this is possible using a [middle server](https://github.com/lucasteles/Backdash/tree/master/samples/LobbyServer) which all clients know.
+This enables a P2P connection over the internet, this is possible using a [middle server](https://github.com/lucasteles/Backdash/tree/master/samples/LobbyServer) which all clients know.
-The server catches the IP address and port of a client and send it to the others.
+The server catches the IP address and port of a client and sends it to the others.

-The current server runs almost as a simple http with json responses.
-It keeps the lobbies info with sliding expiration cache.
+The current server runs almost as a simple HTTP with JSON responses.
+It keeps the lobby info with sliding expiration cache.

 When a client enters the lobby the server responds with a token of type `Guid`/`UUID`.
 It is used a very basic `Authentication` mechanism.

-The client use http pooling to get updated information of each lobby member/peer.
+The client uses HTTP pooling to get updated information on each lobby member/peer.

-When logged-in every client needs to send a `UDP` package with their token to the server.
-So the server updates their `IP` and open `Port` using the package headers metadata.
+When logged in, every client needs to send a `UDP` package with their token to the server.
+The server uses the package header metadata
+to keep track of their `IP` and open `Port`.

-> ⚠️ UDP Hole punching usually **does not** work witch clients behind the same NAT.
+> ⚠️ UDP Hole punching usually **does not** work with clients behind the same NAT.
 To mitigate this the server
-> also tracks the clients local IPs and ports.
-So they can check if the peer is at the same network
+> also tracks the local IP and port on each client to check if the peer is on the same network.

 ## Controls